 Students sit at a listening table in Russell Hall, May 1940.
 For more glimpses into historical Teachers College, visit our archives.

-Rare book holdings include important collections of works on education dating from the 15th to 19th centuries; the Harvey-Darton Collection of British pre-1850 juveniles; the "W" Collection of 18th and 19th century children's books; the Annie E. Moore Collection of illustrated children's books; American textbooks published before 1900; international, elementary, and secondary-level textbooks; and pre-1900 periodicals.
-The Adelaide Nutting Historical Nursing Collection of books, pamphlets, and manuscripts on the history of nursing and the David E. Smith Collection of writings on mathematics education provide unusual depth of coverage in their fields.
-Other notable holdings include the International Collection of works on education abroad, extensive collections of 20th century textbooks and courses of study, and an actively-updated collection of 20th century fiction and nonfiction for children.
+Rare book holdings include important collections of works on education dating from the 15th to 19th centuries; the Harvey-Darton Collection of British pre-1850 juveniles; the "W" Collection of 18th and 19th-century children's books; the Annie E. Moore Collection of illustrated children's books; American textbooks published before 1900; international, elementary, and secondary-level textbooks; and pre-1900 periodicals.
+The Adelaide Nutting Historical Nursing Collection of books, pamphlets, and manuscripts on the history of nursing and the David E. Smith Collection of writings on mathematics education provide an unusual depth of coverage in their fields.
+Other notable holdings include the International Collection of works on education abroad, extensive collections of 20th-century textbooks and courses of study, and an actively-updated collection of 20th-century fiction and nonfiction for children.

 The Teachers College-related archival holdings include significant research resources such as the papers of Dean James Earl Russell, Dean William Russell, and President Hollis L. Caswell, the records of the Nursing Education Department, the extensive Guidance Laboratory test collections, records of the Peace Corps Teacher Training Program and of international education programs in Asia, Africa, and Latin America.